ShareSave and capital gains tax: three strategies

 The good news is there’s a capital gains tax allowance, which lets you make some gains each year without paying tax.
 However, it's been cut in recent times.

 This means more employees will need to pay the tax, which for basic rate taxpayers is 18% of any gains over the allowance, and 24% for higher rate taxpayers.
+Remember, it is only the gain above the allowance that is subject to capital gains tax, not the full sales proceeds.

 It also means you might need to complete a tax return – which can be a daunting prospect if you’ve never done one before.
+However, there is plenty of guidance on gov.uk to help you if you need to submit a return.

 But with some planning, you’ll likely be able to reduce any tax liability, perhaps to zero.
 Here’s how.